On the Morrison-Kawamata dream space and its applications: Variants of cones

 The above shows (1).

-For (2), note that if $E$ is the maximal vector space inside $\bEff(X/T)$ then it is also the maximal vector space inside the closure of ${\rm GNef}(X/T)$.
+For (2), note that if $E$ is the maximal subspace inside $\bEff(X/T)$ then it is also the maximal subspace inside the closure of ${\rm GNef}(X/T)$.
 By Proposition \ref{prop: max vector defined over Q}, $E$ is defined over $\bQ$.
 Then (2) follows from (1) and Proposition \ref{prop: degenerate cone}.

 For (3), note that if ${\rm GNef}(X/T)$ is non-degenerate, then by Proposition \ref{prop: prop-def}.
 By (1), as $Q \subset {\rm GNef}(X/T)$, we have ${\rm GAut}(X/T) \cdot Q ={\rm GNef}(X/T)$.